-If the Title IX Coordinator determines that an investigation should proceed, the Investigator(s) will conduct a thorough and fair investigation of the formal complaint in a timely manner, and based on the preponderance of the evidence standard.6 Prior to interviewing either party, the Investigator(s) will provide each party with this Grievance Procedure and written notice of the allegations potentially constituting sexual harassment, including the date, time, and location (if known) of the alleged conduct, and a specific statement of which policies were allegedly violated and by what actions.
+If the Title IX Coordinator determines that an investigation should proceed, the Investigator(s) will conduct a thorough and fair investigation of the formal complaint in a timely manner, and based on the preponderance of the evidence standard.
+Prior to interviewing either party, the Investigator(s) will provide each party with this Grievance Procedure and written notice of the allegations potentially constituting sexual harassment.
 The written notice will also inform both parties of their right to an advisor of their choice, the prohibition on providing false information, and the presumption that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.
 The Investigator(s) must provide to each party and the party's advisor, if any, an opportunity to inspect and review the evidence gathered during the investigation in an electronic format or a hard copy.
 After receiving the evidence, the parties will have at least ten calendar days to submit a written response.

 After the parties have an opportunity to respond to the evidence, the Investigator(s) will draft an investigative report that fairly summarizes relevant evidence, including inculpatory and exculpatory evidence ten calendar days prior to the hearing.
 The Investigator(s) will send the report to each party and the party's advisor for their review and written response.
 After receiving the written responses, the Investigator(s) will provide the final report and the parties' written responses will be provided to the Hearing Officer(s) and the parties.
-The final report and written responses may also be provided to the relevant Vice Chancellor for either party for processing under other policies as applicable.